ObsiLab/HAminiAssist/README.md

-# HAminiVoice
+# HAminiAssist
-Custom PCB (and firmware) to run the HomeAssistant voice assistant inside a Google Home/Nest Mini
+Custom PCB (and firmware) to run the HomeAssistant Assist voice assistant inside a Google Home/Nest Mini